What is Reformed Teaching?

 Reformed teaching advocates that that classes be "taught via the kinds of constructivist, inquiry-based methods advocated by professional organizations and researchers" (MacIsaac and Falconer, 2002).
 Reform signals a paradigm shift from the traditional teacher-centered lecture-driven class to a student-centered, activity-based learning environment that typically includes multiple opportunities for collaboration among students.

-Reformed teaching emerged from the principles of effective teaching introduced in 1988 by the American Association for the Advancement of Science's report on the state of science teaching in American educational institutions, Project 2061: Science for all Americans (AAAS, 1989).
+Reformed teaching emerged from the principles of effective teaching introduced in 1988 by the American Association for the Advancement of Science's report on the state of science teaching in American educational institutions, Project 2061: Science for all Americans (more info) (AAAS, 1989).

 These principles state that teaching should: